-Your support will help 15,000 economically disadvantaged children in New York City receive music education as part of their school day.
-ETM's NYC Partner School Program provides EVERY student with music class as a core subject, because, when children learn music, they gain self-esteem, strengthen their cognitive skills, and achieve higher academic performance, leading to better thinkers and lifelong learners.
+Your support will help 36,000 children in 70 under-resourced New York City schools receive music education as part of their school day during 2019-20.
+ETM's NYC Partner School Program provides EVERY student with access to music class as a core subject.
+When children learn music, they gain self-esteem and strengthen their cognitive skills and achievement, becoming better thinkers and lifelong learners.
 ETM works closely with school principals to create sustainable programs.

 Access to music education is often influenced by socioeconomic status, district lines and lotteries.
-In New York City, 57% of public schools do not have a full-time music teacher, and school budgets for arts materials and supplies decreased by 87% from 2007 to 2012.
+In New York City, 55% of city schools do not have a full-time certified music teacher (2017-18 NYC Arts in School Report).
 Many children in at-risk populations have been left with either no music instruction at all, or access only to short-term or isolated experiences.
-ETM partners with inner-city schools to ensure every child receives music education.
+ETM partners with under-resourced schools to ensure every child receives music education.

-ETM's program provides music as a core subject to every student at each partner school.
+ETM's program provides access to music as a core subject for all partner school children.
 We hire music teachers; we train and support these teachers so they can be eligible to be hired by schools as part of a long-term plan for sustaining programs.
 We provide curriculum, musical instruments, and instructional materials.
-We conduct outreach to classroom teachers and parents to build understanding and advocacy for music education.
+We conduct outreach to each school community to build understanding and advocacy for music education.
 We collaborate with principals on management and strategic planning.

 This project has provided additional documentation in a PDF file (projdoc.pdf).